ewill5/portfolio/README.md

 # Cyber Security

 ### Education
-Cyber Security, Masters
+- Masters in Cyber Security
-Forensic Science, Bachelors
+- Bachelor of Science in Forensic Science

 ### Work Experience
 [Teaching and Research Assistant at the University of Cape Coast, Forensic Science Department]()